waptug/geekzonehostingllc-clipbucket-lamp-server/README.md

 GeekZoneHosting.Com, LLC will receive a commission if you purchase any services from clicking the above link.

-GeekZoneHosting.Com appreciates your support of this project
+GeekZoneHosting.Com appreciates your support of this project.
+If you appriciate this service and would like to directly support GeekZoneHosting.Com please consider purchasing a VPS server from us or a domain name for your site.  https://geekzonehosting.com

 We can sell Virtual Private Server hosting and dedicated managed Linux servers to you if you do not have your own server solution.

-See the working install of this image at http://summerstreams.com:8080 for reference.
+See the working install of this image at https:videoserver.summerstreams.com for reference.

 Community Support for using Clipbucket is available at Clipbucket.com